 The stipend for the 2014-2015 training year is $19,500.
 Interns receive 2 weeks of paid vacation.

-Click here to view the Pre-Doctoral Internship Consortium Training Manual, which provides more information about Consortium training philosophy; intern duties; ethical standards; Consortium goals, opportunities and training plan; due process; the evaluation process; and exit criteria.
+Click here to view the CHC Internship Consortium Training Manual, which provides more information about Consortium training philosophy; intern duties; ethical standards; Consortium goals, opportunities and training plan; due process; the evaluation process; and exit criteria.
 Interns who train at a Consortium site are expected to be familiar with and adhere to all aspects of the Training Manual.

 APPIC Match Program Codes and Slots